-No textbook is required for this course.
-Instead, we will read a variety of PDF and online resources, all linked through the Content panel in D2L.
+In addition, we will read a variety of PDF and online resources, all linked through the Content panel in D2L.

 All films are available to enrolled students through Swank, Kanopy, and/or other free streaming services.
 In addition, multiple YouTube videos will be required.
 All required videos will be linked from the Content panel in D2L.

 - Spider-Man: Into the Spider-Verse (Persichetti, Ramsey, Rothman 2018)

 - Children of Men (Alfonso Cuarón 2006)

 In addition to Desire2Learn, the following software programs and capabilities are necessary for success in this course.
 The Hub offers training resources to help students master these tools.